 When people are caught up in the worry cycle, they begin to think deeply and constantly.
 They study themselves from deep within, checking in and focusing on their symptoms.
 They may even wake in the morning only to continue this habit, “How do I feel this morning?
 “I wonder if I will be able to get through today”.
 What’s this new sensation I feel?”
 This may go on all day, exhausting their already tired mind further.
 This constant checking in and constant assessing of their symptoms then becomes a habit, but like all other habits this one can also be changed.

 All this worry is bound to make your mind feel dull and unresponsive, You are so concerned about how you feel, that you are letting nothing else into your day, is it any wonder you have come to feel so distanced and detached from your surroundings?
 Is it any wonder you find it so hard to concentrate?
 Some people, when studying for exams for hours on end, get to the point where they can no longer take information in, so they take a break and carry on the day after.
 For you, there are no breaks and no time outs.

-This symptom, like many others relies on your fear of it to keep it alive and this is the symptom I have been asked more than any other over the years.
-I do go in to far more detail in my book and explain how I was able to recover from this harmless yet disturbing symptom.
+This condition, like many others relies on your fear of it to keep it alive and it is the subject I have been asked about most over the years.
+I do go in to far more detail in my book and explain how I was able to recover from this harmless, yet disturbing condition.
 This condition can really throw people into thinking it is something far worse than it really is.
-I myself found this feeling of detachment very hard to accept and understand, but when it was explained to me in full, in time I was able to rid myself of this symptom of anxiety.
+I myself found this feeling of detachment very hard to accept and understand, but when I fully understood what was happening and why I was keeping myself in the loop, in time I was able to heal myself and become back to the person I once was.